Yuri (genre): 1970s and 1980s: The "dark age"

 In 1970, manga artist Masako Yashiro published the shōjo manga Shīkuretto Rabu (シークレットラブ), which focuses on a love triangle between two girls and a boy.
 Noted as the first non-Class S manga to depict an intimate relationship between women, Shīkuretto Rabu is regarded by some scholars as the first work in the yuri genre.
-As both Yashiro and Shīkuretto Rabu are relatively obscure and the work focuses in part on male-female romance, most critics identify Shiroi Heya no Futari by Ryōko Yamagishi, published in 1971, as the first yuri manga.
+As both Yashiro and Shīkuretto Rabu are relatively obscure and the work focuses in part on male–female romance, most critics identify Shiroi Heya no Futari by Ryōko Yamagishi, published in 1971, as the first yuri manga.
 The 1970s also saw shōjo manga that dealt with transgender characters and characters who blur gender distinctions through cross-dressing, which was inspired in part by the Takarazuka Revue, an all-female theater troupe where women play male roles.
 These traits are most prominent in Riyoko Ikeda's works, including The Rose of Versailles (1972–1973), Dear Brother (1975), and Claudine (1978).
 Some shōnen works of this period featured lesbian characters, though they were typically depicted as fanservice and comic relief.

 Roughly a dozen yuri manga were published from the 1970s to the early 1990s, with the majority being published in the 1970s.
 Most of these stories are tragedies, focused on doomed relationships that end in separation or death.
 Owing to the small number of works published during this period and their generally tragic focus, Yuri Shimai has referred to the 1970s and 1980s as the "dark age" of yuri.
 Several theories have emerged to explain the bias towards tragic narratives present in this period.
 Writer and translator Frederik L. Schodt notes that the majority of shōjo manga published during this period were tragic, regardless of whether or not they were yuri.
-James Welker of Kanagawa University argues that these narratives represent a form of "lesbian panic", where the character – and by extension, the author – refuses their own lesbian feelings and desires.
-Verena Maser suggests that the decline of Class S removed the only context in which intimate relationships between women were possible, while Yukari Fujimoto suggests that patriarchal forces were responsible for tragic endings in "Crimson Rose and Candy Girl" stories.
+James Welker of Kanagawa University argues that these narratives represent a form of "lesbian panic", where the character—and by extension, the author—refuses their own lesbian feelings and desires.
+Verena Maser suggests that the decline of Class S removed the only context in which intimate relationships between women were possible, while Yukari Fujimoto suggests that patriarchal forces were responsible for tragic endings in these stories.